LnrdRmj/imglab-1/README.md

 ![Hotkeys](/img/imglab-zoom.gif)

+### Resize Shapes

 **Other features**:

 * Special attention for dlib users.
 You can easily adjust the order of parts / landmarks / featurepoints.
 * Open-source and free forever.
 * You can draw feature points and shapes (circles, rectangles, polygons).
 Other shapes like ellipses, lines, curves will be added in the future if there is demand.
 * Small project file so it can be shared over the mail.
 In [निम्न (Nimn)](http://nimn.in) data format
 * Multiple formats are supported
   * dlib XML